COVID-19 protests in the United States: State governments

 Governor Jay Inslee (D-WA) accused the president of "fomenting domestic rebellion" with his "LIBERATE!" tweets, saying, "The president's statements this morning encourage illegal and dangerous acts.
 He is putting millions of people in danger of contracting COVID-19."
 On This Week two days later, Inslee said the president's call to ignore his own team's guidelines was "schizophrenic".

 When asked if there is a fundamental right to go to work, New York Governor Andrew Cuomo encouraged protesters to get an essential job.

 North Carolina Governor Roy Cooper responded to the first protest in his state, saying, "Some people want to completely obliterate these restrictions.
 It would be a catastrophe.
 The numbers are very clear that the interventions that we've entered into—social gatherings, limitations on bars and restaurants, the stay at home order—those kinds of things are working."

 General public

 On April 16, Pew Research polls indicated that 32% of Americans worried state governments would take too long to re-allow public activities, while 66% feared the state restrictions would be lifted too quickly.

 Many lawmakers and other public figures have condemned the protests as unsafe and ill-advised.
 Republican Mike Shirkey, the Majority Leader of the Michigan Senate, called the protesters in his state "a bunch of jackasses."

+Healthcare workers in multiple states held demonstrations calling for better protective equipment, safer working conditions, and a stronger government pandemic response.